Residents of a Bridgeport SRO are told they have until the end of the day to get out

 And residents say that their fellow tenants are both the best and the worst thing about the building.
 This single-room occupancy hotel is a landing place for people with few other options: people with serious substance abuse issues and criminal records; people who have lost jobs or their health; people who struggle to make it from one day to the next.

 They grate on each other's nerves and sometimes threaten and exploit each other, as residents describe it.
-They also watch out for each other, joke around and help each other out.
+They also watch out for each other, joke around, and help each other out.

-"There's riff-raff—I'm part of the riff-raff," says Jamie Harding, 39.
+"There's riffraff—I'm part of the riffraff," says Jamie Harding, 39.
 "But they're good people.
 We stick together."

-The city has made efforts to preserve a dwindling number of SROs, which provide affordable housing to people who have trouble finding other housing options.
-Efforts have included an ordinance that mandates owners give six-months notice when they want to sell, so the city can try to find a non-profit developer to take over and preserve affordable housing.
+The city has made efforts to preserve a dwindling number of SROs, which provide affordable housing to people who have trouble finding other options.
+Efforts have included an ordinance that mandates owners give six months' notice when they want to sell, so the city can try to find a nonprofit developer to take over and preserve affordable housing.

-A number of other SROs have been saved in this manner, including in Logan Square, Near North, and Pilsen.
+A number of other SROs have been saved in this manner, including some in Logan Square, Near North, and Pilsen.
 But the fate of this building, in another gentrifying and trendy neighborhood, appears more precarious and complicated.

 The listing says the 40-room building "has loads of additional space, which makes it appealing for both affordable buyers and investors. . . .
 This ethnically diverse neighborhood is a happening commercial, entertainment, and arts destination."